-With the new year fast approaching, it’s time to start thinking about resolutions.
-While personal goals like spending quality time with family are commendable, it takes reorganizing your day and your space to ensure those changes last throughout the whole year.
-Establishing new habits can often require a bit of a push at first, which is why we believe that re-organizing and re-decorating your home will support personal growth all year long.
+Here at Schoolhouse, we believe that spring is the perfect time time to start thinking about home resolutions.
+While personal goals like spending quality time with family are commendable, it takes reorganizing your day and your space to ensure those changes last.
+Establishing new habits can often require a bit of a push at first, which is why we believe that re-organizing your home will support personal growth throughout every season.

-Make 2023 the year you set resolutions and actually keep them.
-A good way to start is by ridding yourself of the things you no longer need.
-Whether decluttering is the resolution itself, or just a means to a bigger goal of going minimalist, it's important to take stock of what you have.
+A good way to get your home ready for spring is by ridding yourself of the things you no longer need.
 Begin by going room-by-room and boxing things up that need to be rehoused.
 We know it can be easy to do one room and lose steam, so a good way to stick with it is by setting a plan and putting it on the calendar.
 We love using the 2023 Big Picture Calendar to decide which room to tackle on which days.
 It's also helpful to schedule donation pick-ups, yard sales, bulk trash days too, so that these often forgotten tasks don't pile up and become overwhelming.

 Embrace the Analog

 Finding more time for new hobbies and making memories with the people we love is always on the top of our home resolution list, and often that means spending less time in our digital worlds.
 Whether you want to go to bed earlier, spare your eyes, or just spend more time out in nature, putting your phone down is always a good first step.